cmrohit1/Landing-Page/README.md

-# Landing-Page : This repository consist of different forms of LAnding Pages.
+# Landing-Page : This repository consist of different forms of Landing Pages.
 Landing page is first thing to which visitor get attracted to hance to fall impresssion we need to showcase best skills that will enhance user experience